 There are two common types of holly categories: evergreen and deciduous.
 Here are some popular types of holly shrubs to grow in the landscape.

 Japanese Holly (I. crenata) – Japanese hollies are generally softer in texture than Chinese hollies.
 They come in a range of shapes sizes with endless uses in the landscape.
 These hollies don’t do well in areas with hot summers, but they tolerate colder temperatures than the Chinese hollies.
 ‘Sky Pencil’ is a dramatic columnar cultivar that grows up to 10 feet (3 m.) tall and less than two feet (0.6 m.) wide.
 ‘Compacta’ is a neat, globe-shaped group of Japanese hollies.

 American Holly (I. opaca) – These North American natives grow into up to 60 feet (18 m.) tall, and a mature specimen is a landscape treasure.
-Although these types of hollies are common in woodland settings, they aren’t often used in residential landscapes because they grow very slowly.
+Although these types of hollies are common in woodland settings, American holly isn’t often used in residential landscapes because it grows very slowly.
 ‘Old Heavy Berry’ is a vigorous cultivar that bears lots of fruit.

 Inkberry Holly (I. glabra): Similar to Japanese hollies, inkberries are distinguished by their black berries.
 Species types tend to have bare lower branches because they drop their lower leaves, but cultivars such as ‘Nigra’ have good lower leaf retention.

 Yaupon Holly (I. vomitoria) – Yaupon is a group holly plant varieties with small leaves that have a purplish tint when young.
 Some of the more interesting types have white berries.
 The leaves on ‘Bordeaux’ have a deep, burgundy tint that becomes darker in winter.
 ‘Pendula’ is a graceful, weeping holly often used as a specimen plant.

 Possumhaw (I. decidua) – Taking the form of either a multi-stemmed shrub or small tree, possumhaw grows to heights of 20 to 30 feet (6 to 9 m.).
 It sets a heavy load of dark orange or red berries which remain on the branches after the leaves fall.

 Winterberry Holly (I. verticillata) – Winterberry is very similar to possumhaw, but it grows only 8 feet tall.
 There are several cultivars to choose from, most of which set fruit earlier than the species.